-Qualification Requirement Apply to Enrol by Limit Bridging Programmes Board o f Studies CUP Applications to the programme close three weeks prior to the official course start dates.
+Qualification Requirement Apply to Enrol by Limit Transitions Programmes Boa Transitions Programmes Board of Studies CUP Applications to the programme close three weeks prior to the official course start dates.
 Selection is based on previous academic record (NCEA or equivalent), or an internally administered test.
 Faculty of Arts BFA Intermediate The Head of School of Fine Arts must receive application for admission to FINT 103 no later than 15 November of the year preceding that for which admission is sought.
-15 November 78 ISQ: 2
+15 November 78 ISQ: 2 BFA(Hons) Special application to School.
+15 November MusB Performance MusB Composition Special application to School by 17 October.
+Special application to School by 7 November.
+17 October 7 November MusB(Hons) Performance Special application including audition by 15 September.
+15 September MFA Special application to School by 1 November.
+1 November MSW(App) Special application to the programme by 30 September for Semester 1 start in the following year; special application to the programmes by 31 May for Semester 2 start in the same year.
+Late applications may be accepted on a case by case basis.
+30 September for Semester 1; 31 May for Semester 2